microsoft/trident/README.md

 ssh-keygen -t rsa -b 2048 -f ~/.ssh/id_rsa -q -N ""
 ```

+Paramiko 2.6.0 and 3.x are known to work, .2.6.0 is known to misbehave.

 ##### Functional Test Code Coverage

 All functional tests are built with code coverage profile.
 This means that every